MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-task.md

 ### The program starts

 The program does not start immediately after you schedule it.
-Here is the sequence of events that leads up to the program-start date:
+Here are the events that lead up to the program-start date:

 | Event | Notes |
 | ----- | ----- |